Author and creative writing tutor, Beth loves helping her students improve their technique.

 The Sunday Times Bestseller and New York Times Bestseller

 Within days of publication, this book topped the bestseller lists on both sides of the Atlantic.
 It doesn't fit neatly into existing categories; some booksellers list it as a child’s novel, while others put it into philosophy and ethics.
 I think it fits into the self-help and life lessons category.
 The artist-author leaves it to you to decide.

 Charlie Mackesy describes the book’s characters as follows.
 "The boy is full of questions, the mole is greedy for cake, the fox is mainly silent and wary because he's been hurt by life.
 The horse is the biggest thing they've ever encountered, and also the gentlest."
-There’s something in this tale for everyone; and it's especially relevant now with the uncertainty caused by the COVID-19 pandemic.
-We all need a little more love and caring from each other.
+There’s something in this tale for everyone, especially now with the uncertainty and upheaval caused by the pandemic.
+We all need a little more love and kindness from each other.